Case Study – Personal Project

 The Make a Difference app was designed to serve the community by encouraging people to participate in volunteer opportunities in their community.

-Volunteers are needed to support local communities.
+More volunteers are needed to support communities and endeavors

 Things that encourage volunteering include:

-The top reasons people choose not to volunteer include:
+Top reasons people choose not to volunteer include:

 25 | BA student